 A long time ago, I read an article about chili and the "history" of chili by Larry King (the writer, not the talk show host).
 I copied his "Better'n Sex Chili" recipe down, but the paper got misplaced.
-For years, I doggedly searched online and offline for a copy.
+For years, I searched - doggedly - online and offline for a copy.
 A few months ago, I found it.
 Regarding chili, Larry is quite a fundamentalist and a bit of a fantasticist.
 Do yourself a favor, read his article and make his excellent chili.
 Here's a link to the article.

 Heat up a 12 inch, cast iron skillet over a high flame - until roaringly hot.
 Remove the moisture from the round steak with paper towels.
 Melt the bacon grease - carefully - in the blazing skillet.
 Place 1/2 of the round steak into the pan.
 Sear it on both sides - until heathily brown.
-Remove steak from the pan and repeat with the remaining steak.
+Remove the steak from the pan and repeat with the remaining steak.

 Move the browned steak to a large sauce pan (preferably a non-stick).
 Cover the steak with beef broth.
 Add water, onions, chili powder, garlic, Mexican oregano, tomato paste and lime juice.
 Stir.
 Sprinkle flour over the surface of the liquid.
 Stir.
 Season with salt and pepper.
 Bring to a full boil.
 Add 6 drops of Worcestershire sauce and generous dashes of Tabasco.
 Lower the flame to a slow simmer.